 3 | Get lost among the thousands of Stupas at Kakku, Inle Lake

-One of Myanmar’s most spectacular pagodas, Kakku is a Shan State hidden gem.
+One of Myanmar’s most spectacular pagodas, Kakku is a Shan State hidden gem ane of the most incredible things to do at Inle Lake.
 It is a collection of 2,478 stupas commissioned 2,000 years ago and it is a religious centre for the Pa’O people, a Buddhist tribe from Myanmar.
-It’s accessible by a half day trip from Inle Lake and, due to local laws, it is required to take the trip with a local guide.
+It’s accessible by a half day trip from Inle Lake and, due to local laws, it is required to take the trip with a local guide – check tour prices here!

 4 | Take a sunset boat ride on Inle Lake